vysyble’s first foray into business dynamics started with an examination of the top level of English football in 2016.

 18th April 2021 – Top European Soccer Teams Form Breakaway League – New York Times

 We can help business owners and senior executives in a number of ways.
 You can find out more on our Services page.

 Professor Barbour is one of the world’s leading experts in managing for shareholder value.
 Previously, he was Director and CEO Strategy at PA Consulting Group before leaving to become a Partner at Marakon Associates.
 In 1999 he formed The Barbour Partnership LLP and has worked with the CEOs and executive management teams of more than fifty leading global businesses including:

 He is Visiting Professor of Strategic Management in the Department of Management of the University of Strathclyde.
 It is one of the world’s larger and more entrepreneurial business schools.
 His classes on “The Challenges and Choices facing the CEO” and “Managing for Shareholder Value” have consistently received the highest assessments from MBA students.

 Roger Bell MBA

 Formerly the Director of Strategy, Risk and Marketing for a FTSE-100 company, Roger has been an avid promoter of the concept of shaping strategy via a value-based perspective in conjunction with Professor John Barbour (University of Strathclyde Business School).
 He has advised a wide range of companies including several FTSE-100 businesses and has also had his work debated in UK and European Parliaments regarding his study on the financial viability of Europe’s energy companies.
-Roger has also had several articles published in industry journals covering a wide range of sectors and companies as well as being quoted and interviewed by various media around the world.
+He is also a Non-Executive Director of Milton Keynes Development Partnership.
+Roger has had several articles published in industry journals covering a wide range of sectors and companies as well as being quoted and interviewed by various media around the world including BBC, CNN, ESPN, Forbes and TalkSPORT.
 Roger’s only irrational pursuit is that of supporting Newcastle United.